 A full day of relaxation and festive treats at the hotel today, starting with a Buck’s Fizz breakfast, 5-course traditional Christmas lunch, afternoon tea with Christmas cake and evening light buffet.
 A walk around lovely Rutland Water will aid digestion or several local churches will be hosting morning services.

 Day 7: Boxing Day at the hotel.

-Another full day to relax with a morning stroll with lunch at the hotel and dinner followed by a quiz.
+Another day to relax with Boxing Day lunch at the hotel followed by mince pies.
+This evening a light buffet dinner will be served followed by a quiz